arpitgo4/React-Redux-Scaffold/README.md

 npm run start:development
 ```

-Frontend and Backend dev servers will start at http://localhost:3000 and http://localhost:8080, respectively.
 Hit frontend dev server to load application in the browser, enjoy developing :)

 Refer to the [react-hot-boilerplate](https://github.com/gaearon/react-hot-boilerplate) for further description.